luna-red/angular2-starter-template/README.md

 # Angular 2 Starter Template

+## This angular 2 project has several focuses that developers can quickly leverage to get started on a clean application slate within minutes
+## Written By: Luna Red

 ## Install Node and NVM
   This link lists out many methodologies for installing Node and NVM [Node JS](https://gist.github.com/isaacs/579814)